amcampbell1975/wiidestroyboxes/README.md

 # wiidestroyboxes
-Wiidestroyboxes is my DofE project that will run on the wii.
+Wiidestroyboxes is my DofE project that will run on the wii and dolphin emulator.

 The game will be about destroying boxes by using with the wii remotes.